HyperDondon/HypersMinecraftNotes/Notes/Minecraft/Internal/Particles/Rising Particles (1.20.1).md

 ```

-These lines indicates the the coordinate variables that end with d mean the friction, not sure yet.
+These lines indicates the the coordinate variables that end with "d" mean the friction, not sure yet.
 ```java
 this.xd *= (double)this.friction;
 this.yd *= (double)this.friction;